o3de/o3de.org/content/docs/userguide/network-encryption-intro.md

+description: ' Encrypt traffic among clients and servers in a GridMate session in &ALYlong;. '
+slug: network-encryption-intro
+title: Using Encryption
+---
 # Using Encryption<a name="network-encryption-intro"></a>

 GridMate uses the [OpenSSL](https://www.openssl.org/) implementation of [Datagram Transport Layer Security](https://tools.ietf.org/html/rfc6347) \(DTLS\) to support encryption of all UDP traffic sent between clients and servers\.